This newsletter was sent to everyone on Jim’s email list (2,661) on Friday, December 20, 2019.

-Martha Gelhorn: the first woman on Normandy beach, June 7, 1944
+Martha Gellhorn: the first woman on Normandy beach, June 7, 1944

-Martha Gelhorn had more than just her gender working against her when you wanted to cover the D-Day invasion for Collier’s Weekly magazine in 1944.
+Martha Gellhorn had more than just her gender working against her when you wanted to cover the D-Day invasion for Collier’s Weekly magazine in 1944.
 She had her husband, Ernest Hemingway.

-But in the spring of 1944 the invasion was about to happen, and Gelhorn didn’t have time for anger or revenge.
+But in the spring of 1944, the invasion was about to happen, and Gellhorn didn’t have time for anger or revenge.
 She had a story to cover, and she had a passion to be an eye-witness to any story that she wrote.

 Her mantra of “being there” is still written in stone for those who follow the path she did so much to clear.
 “The only way I can write with any authority with the hope of influencing even a very few people is to write from firsthand knowledge.”
 Source: Yours, for Probably Always: Martha Gellhorn’s Letters of Love and War 1930-1949 – review